ikechukwu-peter/ip-address-tracker/README.md

 ### Prerequisites

-Install Node and npm using the `npm install` command on your command line.
+Install Node and npm using the `npm install` command on your command line, then install yarn using `npm install --global yarn`.

 ### Setup